Mathematical Logic

 No consistent system proves its own consistency

 Hilbert's program collapses here.
-No formal system can prove from within itself that it will never derive a contradiction.
 The most devastating theorem in the history of mathematics.

 week 3–4